kodehat/InternetSearch/README.md

 ## Permissions

 - `internetsearch.*` - Access to all features.
+- `internetsearch.search` - Allows you to execute a search request.
-- `internetsearch.info` - Allows you to see the SignColors info.
+- `internetsearch.info` - Allows you to see the info page.
-- `internetsearch.help` - Allows you to see the `/sc` help page.
+- `internetsearch.help` - Allows you to see the help page.
 - `internetsearch.reload` - Allows you to reload the config.yml.

 ## Add your own language